-- It will be the responsibility of each PMC to document all "works with" and "prerequisite" dependencies between Eclipse Foundation code and non-Eclipse Foundation code.
-As part of this process, the PMCs will be expected to make a determination whether a dependency is a "works with" or a "prerequisite". - a.
-These discussions and decisions must occur transparently either via email on the public PMC mailing list, or in the minutes of meetings distributed to the public PMC mailing list.
+- It will be the responsibility of each PMC to document all "works with" and "pre-req" dependencies between Eclipse Foundation code and non-Eclipse Foundation code.
+As part of this process, the PMCs will be expected to make a determination whether a dependency is a "works with" or a "pre-req". - a.
+These discussions and decisions must occur transparently either via email on the public PMC mailing list, or in the minutes of meetings distributed to the public PMC mailing list. - b.

-- b.
 These decisions must be documented by the project in their IP log to ensure their visibility during release and other review checkpoints. - c.
-All PMCs are expected to seek the advice of the EMO if they are uncertain with respect to a determination on whether a dependency is "works with" or "prerequisite". - d.
+All PMCs are expected to seek the advice of the EMO if they are uncertain with respect to a determination on whether a dependency is "works with" or "pre-req". - d.
 As part of their determination, the PMC is expected to review any issues with respect to license compatibility.
-If the dependency is distributed under any license other than those documented by the EMO as compatible with the EPL, the PMC must request the guidance of the EMO. - 2.
-All "works-with" dependencies as determined by the PMC are approved for use by the projects without further EMO review. - 3.
-All "prerequisite" dependencies must be declared to and approved by the EMO. - 4.
-All "prerequisite" dependencies fall into two cases: "exempt prerequisite" and "non-exempt prerequisite".
+If the dependency is distributed under any license other than those documented by the EMO as compatible with the EPL, the PMC must request the guidance of the EMO.

+- 2. "works-with" dependencies as determined by the PMC are approved for use by the projects without further EMO review. - 3.
+All "pre-req" dependencies must be declared to and approved by the EMO. - 4. "pre-req" dependencies fall into two cases: "exempt pre-req" and "non-exempt pre-req".
 This determination is made by the EMO with input from the relevant PMC and project leadership. - a.
-A prerequisite may be classified as "exempt" by the EMO if the software is pervasive in nature, expected to be already on the user's machine, and/or an IP review would be either impossible, impractical, or inadvisable.
-Exempt prerequisites can be approved for use by the EMO without IP review.
+A pre-req may be classified as "exempt" by the EMO if the software is pervasive in nature, expected to be already on the user's machine, and/or an IP review would be either impossible, impractical, or inadvisable.
+Exempt pre-req's can be approved for use by the EMO without IP review.
 Examples: Windows XP, Sun JRE.
-However, an exempt prerequisite may be disallowed by the EMO at its discretion. - b.
-If a prerequisite is non-exempt, it must go through the IP review process and be approved or non-approved for use as a prerequisite.
+However, an exempt pre-req may be disallowed by the EMO at its discretion. - b.
+If a pre-req is non-exempt, it must go through the IP review process and be approved or non-approved for use as a pre-reg.